facelessuser/coloraide/docs/src/markdown/gamut.md

 A color can be checked to see if it fits in its own gamut or the gamut of another color space.
 Some color spaces may have suggested limits for usability purposes, but may not have actual limits.

-Let's assume we may have a color `#!color rgb(30% 105% 0%)` which is not in its own gamut as the blue channel exceeds the sRGB limit of `100%`.
+Let's assume we have a color `#!color rgb(30% 105% 0%)` which is not in its own gamut as the blue channel exceeds the sRGB limit of `100%`.
 We can check this via the `in_gamut` method, and we can see that it is not in gamut.

 ```pycon3
 >>> Color("rgb(30% 105% 0%)").in_gamut()